Tom Kleen, Heelan Hall 274, 279-5411, firstname.lastname@example.org

 I expect you to:

 You will be evaluated on 10-12 homework assignments.

 This is a class for computer science majors and we are learning very few new concepts (we are learning the syntax of the C programming language).
 Therefore, I expect all assignments to work and to be on time.
 Programs will be graded for correctness (I will not evaluate your program for style, and I will not make any corrections to your code—I will just run the program and see if it works with my data.)
 Grading for this class will be A-F. If you complete all assignments correctly and on time, you will receive an A. If one program is late, you will receive an A. After that, each late assignment will result in the drop of a letter grade.
 All assignments must be completed.
 Since you have to do all of the assignments anyway, you may as well do them correctly and on time.
 Do not wait until the last minute to begin your assignments.
 Everybody should get an A in this class.

 You will be given approximately one assignment per week.

-Withdrawal deadline before the institution of penalty grading is November 5.
+Withdrawal deadline before the institution of penalty grading is ????.
 After the withdrawal deadline students may withdraw, but will receive a penalty grade of WP (withdrawal passing) or WF (withdrawal failing).
-Withdrawals are not permitted during finals week.

 Info on the BCU Sexual Harassment policy.